fujicoin/fujicoin-v0.16.3/README.md

 What is Fujicoin?
 ----------------

-Fujicoin is a fork of Bitcoin that is designed to resist the monopolisation of mining power.
+Fujicoin is a fork of Bitcoin.
+This is the best coin intended fair distribution and to improve usability.

- - 1 minute block targets
+ - Confirmation time is ten times faster than Bitcoin, making it reliable for time-critical transactions.
+ - Transaction capacity is ten times larger than original Bitcoin.
+You do not have to worry about transaction congestion.
- - Coins are issued based on S-curve theory
+ - Coins are issued based on S-curve theory, so it will realize a fair distribution over the future.
- - ~10 billion total coins
+ - Fujicoin made 51% attack impossible for the first time in the world.
  - Difficulty retargeting every block to recover from large hashrate swings
  - scrypt-N11 proof of work algorithm for ASIC resistance